geoffrey66280/FlutterappFestival/README.md

-# festival
+# Languages

 Flutter - Dart project
 contains HTML

 Graddle

-## Getting Started
+## Purpose of the application

-FlutterappFestival is our mobile applications that allows us to ask questions to peoples in a festival, then we'll stock all these informations to make datatable in a website with a database.
+FlutterappFestival is our mobile application that allows us to ask questions to peoples in a festival, then we'll stock all these informations to make datatable in a website with a database.

 Our collaborators are :